 Eight countries could run out of HIV treatments due to USAID cuts, WHO says

-- WHO Director-General Tedros Adhanom Ghebreyesus warned that disruptions could lead to over 10 million additional HIV cases and three million HIV-related deaths.
+- WHO Director-General Tedros Adhanom Ghebreyesus warned that disruptions to HIV programs could cause over 10 million new HIV cases and 3 million related deaths.

 88 Articles